BigOokie/skycoin-slides/skycoin-slides/consumer/skycoin.skywire.md

 ### Self-sustaining
 ### Ecosystem

+Note:
-Note: The backbone of Skywire will be the community itself.
-By providing Skycoin and Coin Hour rewards to  node operators, we offer incentives for people to contribute to the network and in turn, they’ll have Coin  Hours to use for resources and applications on the network.
+The backbone of Skywire will be the community itself.
+By providing Skycoin and Coin Hour rewards to  node operators, we offer incentives for people to contribute to the network and in turn, they'll have Coin  Hours to use for resources and applications on the network.
 The more the network is used, the stronger, faster and more robust it becomes, creating a closed-loop, self-sustaining economy.

 ---
 <!-- .slide: data-background="../../img/internet.svg" data-background-size="30%" data-background-position="10% 50%" -->